Tag: karambit

 A.N.
 Nash and the Pikal Lineage (2010–Present)

-Since 2010, I have been designing pikal knives and tools that prioritize function.
+I have been designing pikal knives and tools that prioritize function.
 My early work served as a catalyst for the current global interest in reverse grip tools.
 Many RGEI designs seen worldwide today are clearly influenced by original Bladetricks models from over a decade ago.
 A connoisseur will observe that the core geometries of modern reverse grip tools — focusing on tip strength and high-retention handles — bear the DNA of my early iterations.

 Bladetrickds Zikit single edge Pikal knife